 Office Manager

 Deanne Suddaby has spent most of her career developing her expertise in office administration and accounting.
 Deanne’s previous work experience includes serving as the Business Administrator and FireSmart Program Coordinator with FireSmart Canada—the country’s premier national wildfire resiliency program.
 Specifically, Deanne provided significant contributions to the development of the FireSmart Neighbourhood Recognition Program, the FireSmart Home Partners program, and the National Wildfire Community Preparedness Day initiative.
-In addition to Deanne’s FireSmart Canada duties, she provides professional business services to firms and non-profit organizations, including CWPC, to assist in contract administration, grant reporting, and office management tasks.
+Deanne continues to work with FireSmart Alberta and FireSmart BC and also provides professional business services to firms and non-profit organizations, including CWPC, to assist in contract administration, grant reporting, and office management tasks.

 Donald L. Elliott, FAICP